Index Investing 101

 All Models Are Approximate

-There’s a huge difference between a hard science like thermodynamics and the way market measures like indexes work.
-When you take a look at a thermometer, a degree is simply a degree.
+There’s a huge difference between a hard science like thermodynamics and how market measures like indexes work.
+When you look at a thermometer, a degree is simply a degree.
 With market indexes, on the other hand, points are based on an approximate calculation of how a market is actually performing.
 That is, it’s based on a model.

 What’s Your Takeaway?

-If we keep Fama’s account of a model in mind, indexes are useful proxies to aid us in getting a better idea of what’s really going on within a particular segment of our capital markets.
-But if you misinterpret what they’re saying, they can do big damage to your overall investment experience.
+Indexes are useful proxies that aid us in getting a better idea of what’s going on within a particular segment of our capital markets.
+But if you misinterpret what they’re saying, it can damage your overall investment experience.

-Just keep this in mind: The popular appeal of an index is very often the result of an arbitrary consensus that could be a reflection of either rational reasoning, behavioral bias, or both.
+Just keep this in mind: The popular appeal of an index is very often the result of an arbitrary consensus that could reflect either rational reasoning, behavioral bias, or both.
 The structures will vary, and the accuracy will be approximate at best.
 Yet even a familiar index can relay some unexpected structural insights.

 McLean Asset Management Corporation (MAMC) is a SEC registered investment adviser.
 The content of this publication reflects the views of McLean Asset Management Corporation (MAMC) and sources deemed by MAMC to be reliable.
 There are many different interpretations of investment statistics and many different ideas about how to best use them.
 Past performance is not indicative of future performance.
 The information provided is for educational purposes only and does not constitute an offer to sell or a solicitation of an offer to buy or sell securities.
 There are no warranties, expressed or implied, as to accuracy, completeness, or results obtained from any information on this presentation.
 Indexes are not available for direct investment.
 All investments involve risk.